-Docker Compose comes together with the Docker installation on Windows machine so you should be all set.
+Docker Compose comes together with the Docker installation on the Windows machine so you should be all set.

 - How to Prepare an ASP.NET Core Project for Dockerization